Pet food

 - it allows manufacturers to better manage fluctuations in supply of raw materials used

-- provides flexibility for labelling ingredients
+- it provides flexibility for labelling ingredients

-Examples of additional information are analytical declarations for protein or fibre, or name and address of the manufacturer.
+Examples of additional information are analytical declarations for protein or fibre, or the name and address of the manufacturer.

 The additional information is subject to certain safeguards.
 It must contain objective and quantifiable factors which can be proved.
 It should not mislead purchasers or make medicinal claims.
 These safeguards ensure that pet food product labels contain the ingredients as stated on the label.